GRCDEV/ArduSim/help/setup.md

 The next steps must be followed in order to compile a multicopter.
 Alternatively you can follow the instructions included in the [official web page](http://ardupilot.org/dev/docs/sitl-native-on-windows.html), possibly more updated, but it suggest to install JSBSim simulator that is not needed for the correct functioning of ArduSim.
 This is the reason why we suggest to not use the script mentioned in the web page to install SITL, it is better to do it manually.

-1. Install [Java](https://www.java.com/es/download/) if not present.
+1. Install [Java JDK](https://www.java.com/es/download/) if not present.

 2. MAVProxy.
 [Download](http://firmware.ardupilot.org/Tools/MAVProxy/MAVProxySetup-latest.exe), install it with the default configuration options, and don't start it.
 This application is required for arducopter compilation and will no longer be used.

 3. Cygwin.
 It is a Linux type command line emulator that enables us to compile the multicopter.

     1. Download and run Cygwin [64-bit](https://cygwin.com/setup-x86_64.exe) or [32 bit](https://cygwin.com/setup-x86.exe) installer and accept all the prompts (including default file locations) until you reach the Select Packages dialog.
-There, with a left clic select the packages listed below (search for each one using the text in the "Name" field of the table):
+There, with a left click select the packages listed below (search for each one using the text in the "Name" field of the table):

         Name | Category/Name/Description
         --- | ---